Theology Classes for Latino Lay Leaders

-With more than 30 people enrolled, the course was introduced in 2014 in a classroom at the Cathedral of St. Philip.
-Instruction covers an array of topics from Anglicanism and the Book of Common Prayer to the Bible and systematic theology.
+CETLA was begun in 2014 and covers an array of topics from Anglicanism and the Book of Common Prayer to the Bible and systematic theology.

-“This is for people from our Hispanic communities who want to deepen their faith as well as engage in ministry in the Episcopal Church,” said Rodríguez.
-Instruction supports lay readers, eucharistic ministers, vestry members and ushers.
-And it will serve as a foundation for future deacons and priests.
+“This is for people from our Hispanic communities who want to deepen their faith as well as engage in ministry in the Episcopal Church,” said Diocesan Missioner for Hispanic Ministries The Rev. Irma Nohemi Guerra.
+CETLA provides classes for lay readers, eucharistic ministers, vestry members and ushers.
+And it serves as a foundation for future deacons and priests.